 Hours and minutes are 2-digit fields.
 AM or PM designation needs to be checked.
+Hours permissible range: 1 to 12 Minutes permissible range: 0 to 59

 If no AM/PM designation is checked, look at other questions with sleep and wake up times (Questions 1 and 3) to determine, if possible, if the missing data are AM or PM.